echo-dphan/lamp/README.md

 ```

 ### Configuring virtual hosts
-Typically a developer will be working on multiple web applications thus learning how to set up multiple virtual hosts is essential. /var/www/html is the default directory where files are served.
+Typically a developer will be working on multiple web applications thus learning how to set up multiple virtual hosts is essential.
+Before we create and configure virtual hosts we need to create the relevant directories and set appropriate file permissions. ```/var/www/html``` is the default directory where files are served.
 I prefer to create a seperate directory and leave the default directory intact.

 Here I am going to create a directory called sites using:
 ```